Skip to content

 Test integration — built-in runner or test-framework adapter?

-The story library ships a run-variant-flavoured runner.
-Test-framework adapters (re-frame-test, etc.) consume run-variant and produce framework-specific test cases.
+The story library ships a story/run-variant-flavoured runner.
+Test-framework adapters (re-frame-test, etc.) consume story/run-variant and produce framework-specific test cases.
 The built-in runner is part of the story library, not the framework; adapters layer on top of it.

 Screenshot / visual-regression integration

-The framework hook is: variants have a stable snapshot identity (:variant-id + content hash) per §Variant snapshot identity.
-Specific visual-regression service integrations consume the variant registry, run-variant's rendered hiccup, and the snapshot identity.
+The library hook is: variants have a stable snapshot identity (:variant-id + content hash) per §Variant snapshot identity.
+Specific visual-regression service integrations consume the variant registry, story/run-variant's rendered hiccup, and the snapshot identity.

 See also